varyamereon/aviatorlogbooksite/terms-of-service.md

     parties.
 You should carefully review the legal statements and other conditions of use of any resource which you access through a link in the Mobile Application.
     Your linking to any other off-site resources is at your own risk.</p>"
+- template: detail-content
+  block: text-1
+  headline: Transfer of purchased products
+  content: "<p>Any product or subscription purchased shall be tied to an individual
+    user account, and may not be used by or transferred to another user account.
+We may, in exceptional circumstances, consider exceptions to this rule, but this shall be at our own discretion.</p>"
 - template: 4-column-footer
   block: footer-2
   image: "/uploads/2021/04/01/websitelogoicon.svg"